 PhD Students: For PhD students, the approximate schedule is described at: http://mees.uncc.edu/phd-mechanical-engineering/doctoral-degree-requirements

 The form to complete the plan of study is available at: http://mees.uncc.edu/graduate-program-resources/graduate-forms

 For MS thesis and PhD students, the plan of study should be completed in collaboration with the student's research adviser.
-For MS design-option students, students can schedule a meeting with Dr. Cherukuri (email@example.com) after arriving on campus to have remaining questions answered.
-The Plan of Study must be completed during the first semester at UNC Charlotte and submitted to Ms. Tracy Beauregard (firstname.lastname@example.org).
+For MS design-option students, students can schedule a meeting with Dr. Terry Xu (firstname.lastname@example.org) after arriving on campus to have remaining questions answered.
+The Plan of Study must be completed no later than the second semester at UNC Charlotte and submitted to Ms. Tracy Beauregard (email@example.com).

 The thesis option requires successful completion of 24 credit hours of graduate-level coursework and 6 credit hours of thesis research (MEGR 7991).
 A thesis adviser, which must be identified in the first or second semester after enrollment, directs the research which culminates in a written and defended thesis.

 The design option requires successful completion of 24 credit hours of graduate-level coursework and 6 credit hours of graduate design (MEGR 7955 and MEGR 7956).
 The student joins a team composed of both graduate and undergraduate students to complete a two-semester, industry-sponsored project.
 In the first semester, the design is completed by the team.
 In the second, the design is constructed and tested.
 Projects begin in both the Fall and Spring semesters.
 Students are assigned to teams based on the project focus and student's interests.